trinodb/trino/.github/DEVELOPMENT.md

 Developers should read [the development section of the website](https://trino.io/development), which covers thing like development philosophy and contribution process.

+## Commits and pull requests

+### Format Git commit messages

+When writing a Git commit message, follow these [guidelines](https://chris.beams.io/posts/git-commit/).

+### Git merge strategy

+Pull requests are usually merged into `master` using the  [`rebase and merge`](https://docs.github.com/en/github/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#rebase-and-merge-your-pull-request-commits) strategy.

+A typical pull request should strive to contain a single logical change.
+Unrelated changes should generally be extracted into their own PRs.

+If a pull request does consist of multiple commits, it is expected that every prefix of it is correct.
+That is, there might be preparatory commits at the bottom of the stack that don't bring any value by themselves, but none of the commits should introduce an error that is fixed by some future commit.
+Every commit should build and pass all tests.

+It is important to keep commits on feature branches neat, squashing the feature branch as necessary.

+Commit messages and history are also important, as they are used by other developers to keep track of the motivation behind changes.
+Keep logical diffs grouped together in separate commits, and order commits in a way that explains the progress of the changes.
+Rewriting and reordering commits may be a necessary part of the PR review process as the code changes.
+Mechanical changes (like refactoring and renaming) should be separated from logical and functional changes.
+E.g. deduplicating code or extracting helper methods should happen in a separate commit from the commit where new features or behavior is introduced.
+This makes reviewing the code much easier and reduces the chance of introducing unintended changes in behavior.

 ## Code Style

 We recommend you use IntelliJ as your IDE.
 The code style template for the